pingme998/Aria2-Rclone-URL-Uploader-HEROKU-Beta/README.md

 Torrent uploading fixed with some new bugs
 Please don't fork this repository beta may fails.

+Other deployment details are same as stable available {here](https://github.com/developeranaz/Aria2-Rclone-Remote-Uploader-HEROKU)

 ## What's New
 * torrent auto upload
 * download stucks at seeding -fixed